nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

     print("The line was:\t", line)
 ```

 The script contains a really long string.
 It then uses the **random** Python library to print out a few lines from the string.

-Since we can't write over the script, we need to make do with what we already have.
+Since we can't write over the script, we need to make do with the existing code.

 What's really important here is the use of the **random** library.
 After doing some research online, I found a method to escalate our privileges using a technique called [Python Library Hijacking](https://medium.com/analytics-vidhya/python-library-hijacking-on-linux-with-examples-a31e6a9860c8).